An axiomatization of six-functor formalisms: Introduction

 A morphism of schemes (varieties/topological spaces/...) $f:X \to Y$ should give rise to two adjunctions $f^*\dashv f_*$ and $f_!\dashv f^!$.
 Collectively, this structure is also known as \textit{Grothendieck's six operations}.

 Six-functor formalisms that occur in nature often look like ``the derived category of (some adjective) sheaves on $X$''.
-A classical example is the assignment of the bounded derived category $D^b_{\textup{constr}}(X)$ of constructible sheaves on a scheme $X$, where the six operations are given by the internal hom and tensor product of sheaves, the direct and inverse images $f_*$ and $f^*$, and the direct and inverse images with compact support $f_!$ and $f^!$.
+A classical example is the assignment of the bounded derived category $D^b_{\textup{constr}}(X)$ of constructible sheaves on a scheme $X$, where the six operations are given by the internal hom and tensor product of sheaves, the direct and inverse image $f_*$ and $f^*$, and the exceptional direct and inverse image $f_!$ and $f^!$ (sometimes, the latter two functors are only defined for a certain subclass of morphisms).
 Six-functor formalisms have, for example, been constructed and studied for manifolds and topological spaces in \cite{sheaves_on_manifolds} and \cite{volpe}, for motivic homotopy theory in \cite{ayoub_i}, \cite{ayoub_ii}, for \'etale cohomology of Artin stacks in \cite{liu_zheng_six_ops}, for equivariant motivic homotopy theory in \cite{hoyois}, for rigid analytic motives over general rigid analytic spaces in \cite{ayoub_gallauer_vezzani} and for Morel-Voevodsky's stable $\mathbb{A}^1$-homotopy theory in \cite{drew_gallauer}.

 Six-functor formalisms that arise from a sheaf theory, generally satisfy additional properties, such as base change and the projection formula, which indicate relations between the functors $f_!$, $f^*$ and $\otimes$.
 Another common feature is the existence of \textit{Grothendieck and Wirthm\"uller contexts}.
 This means that for some class $P$ of morphisms, there exists a natural equivalence $f_*\cong f_!$ (a {Grothendieck context}), and for another class $I$, a natural equivalence $f^!\cong f^*$ ({a Wirthm\"uller context}).
 As the notation suggest, the morphisms in $P$ are often proper maps and those in $I$ open immersions.
 In that case, for $i:U\to X$ an open immersion and $j:X\setminus U \to X$ its closed complement, there is a diagram